zeldu18/Farming-practices/README.md

 - Built geospatial data pipelines to enhance fertilizer production by identifying key product features, driving business decisions.
 - Created data dashboards for 12 cities, assisting 10,000 farmers through analysis of income gaps and farming practices using Python.

-Edited and improved in 2026
+## Edited and improved in March 2026
+- New projections metrics
+- Various methods of aggregation across regions
+- Dashboards and visualizations to show improvements more honestly